 Wildfire bears down on Montana towns as West burns

-A wildfire is threatening several Montana towns and a California blaze remains the largest in the nation as the Western United States burns
+A wildfire is threatening several Montana towns and a California blaze that is the largest in the nation has continued to slowly spread as the West burns

-LAME DEER, Mont. -- A wildfire bore down on rural southeastern towns Thursday as continuing hot, dry weather throughout the West drove flames through more than a dozen states.
+LAME DEER, Mont. -- A wildfire bore down on rural southeastern Montana towns Thursday as hot, dry weather throughout the West drove flames through more than a dozen states.

-Several thousand people remained under evacuation orders as the Richard Spring Fire advanced toward the sparsely-populated Northern Cheyenne Indian Reservation.
+Several thousand people in Montana remained under evacuation orders as the Richard Spring Fire advanced across the sparsely populated Northern Cheyenne Indian Reservation.

-The blaze had burned over 780 square miles (over 2,000 square kilometers), destroyed some 550 homes and nearly obliterated the town of Greenville.
+The fire has burned 790 square miles (2,000 square kilometers), destroyed some 550 homes and nearly obliterated the town of Greenville last week.
 It was 30% contained.

+Primed by heavy, swirling winds and hot temperatures, the Montana fire spread in multiple directions, torching trees and sending off embers that propelled the flames across the dry landscape.

-On Wednesday, the Montana fire displayed extreme behavior and had grown by tens of thousands of acres, according to the National Interagency Fire Center.
-The blaze, which was only 15% surrounded, began Sunday and powerful gusts caused it to explode across more than 230 square miles (600 square kilometers).
+The blaze began Sunday and winds gusting up to 56 mph (90 kph) caused it to explode across more than 260 square miles (670 square kilometers) by Thursday.

-By nightfall, the fire had crept within about 2 miles (3.22 kilometers) of the evacuated town of Lame Deer, leaping over a highway where officials had hoped to stop it.
+The fire has now crept within about a mile (3.2 kilometers) of the eastern edge of the evacuated town of Lame Deer, Northern Cheyenne Tribe spokesperson Angel Becker said.
+It passed over a highway where officials had hoped to stop it late Wednesday, putting the southern portion of the reservation at increased risk, officials said.

+As it closed in on the east side of town and a second fire ignited to the west, tribal officials late Wednesday urged residents who did not heed the initial evacuation order to flee.
+Buses were brought in to move people to a school in Busby, about 15 miles (24 kilometers) away, and to the shelter set up on the nearby Crow Indian Reservation.

+“We had some people who refused, but the majority of our elders and women and children had definitely left with that last push,” Becker said.

+Firefighters worked into early Thursday morning on hills around Lame Deer to keep the blaze from destroying houses.
+No houses were reported destroyed, but fire officials were assessing the damage and said more than dozen sheds and other outbuildings had been lost.

-Rancher Jimmy Peppers sat on his horse east of town, watching an orange glow grow near the site of his house.
+Rancher Jimmy Peppers sat on his horse east of town, watching an orange glow grow near the site of his house as the night wore on.

 “I didn’t think it would cross the highway so I didn’t even move my farm equipment,” said Peppers, who spent the afternoon herding his cattle onto a neighbor’s pasture closer to town.
 “I don’t know if I’ll have a house in the morning.”

-The town of about 2,000 people is home to the tribal headquarters and several subdivisions and is surrounded by rugged, forested terrain.
-By late Wednesday a second fire was closing in on Lame Deer from the west, while the Richard Spring fire raged to the east.
+The town of about 2,000 people is home to the tribal headquarters and several subdivisions and is surrounded by steep, rugged, forest.

 A few miles from town, Krystal Two Bulls and some friends stuck around to clear brush from her yard in hopes of protecting it from the flames.
 Thick plumes of smoke rose from behind a tree-covered ridgeline just above the house.